UK calls for reset with EU and 'refinement' of Brexit deal

 Politicians have been keen to avoid a hard border between Northern Ireland and Ireland, fearing it could be detrimental to the 1998 peace agreement that ended three decades of conflict in the province.

-Reporting by Guy Faulconbridge; Writing by Elizabeth Piper; Editing by Michael Holden and David Clarke
+Reporting by Guy Faulconbridge in London with additional reporting by Robin Emmott in Brussels; Writing by Elizabeth Piper; Editing by David Clarke and Janet Lawrence

 Our Standards: The Thomson Reuters Trust Principles.